lenaschimmel/bestelampe/hardware/mainmodule/README.md

 The through hole components are 4.30 Euro per board and will drop top 2.70 for v1.1.

 So the full v1.1 board will be around 10.80 Euro.

+## Known problems for v1
+### High severity
+_No known fix_

+* The inductor of the 5V buck converter makes an audible noise, especially when the presence sensor is connected

+### Medium severity
+_Prevent the board from working, but can easily be fixed manually_

+* Wrong footprint for R11 and R15, so they are not assembled.
+Because they are not really needed, you can bridge them with a drop of solder.
+* Pin 1 of VR1 (Enable of the 3.3V voltage regulator) needs to be connected to 5V.
+You can place a very short wire or even a drop of of solder over to Pin 2.
+* Pin 3 of the ESP (Enable) module needs a pull up resistor.
+You can hand-solder one to the bottom of J8, or instead of J8 if you don't need the connector.
+* Light sensor is no placed, and it's unknown if it would work if placed

+### Low severiy
+_Would be nice to fix these, but it's ok as it is_

+* The antenna of the ESP extends over the rectangular board footprint.
+That was a deliberate design choice, but I regret it.
+* Mounting holes are too small for M3 screws.
+* An additional mounting hole at the top right would be nice.
+* USB data lines are length-matched and work just fine (it's just USB 2.0), but violate many rules:
+   * not impedance-controlled (I tried, but used totally wrong numbers)
+   * opposite ground plane is not continous
+   * four vias when it could be done with zero or two
+* Thick wires have tiny vias
+* Net `Pres_B` of the presence sensor is shifted down to 3.3V but not connected to the ESP or anything else
+* Would be nice to have some small LEDs on board
+	* Power LEDs that light up as long as there is 24V, 5V and 3,3V (should be very dim)
+	* 1 LED per PWM channel to test it without an LED module attached (common +24V could be switched with a jumper)
+* It would also be nice to support USB Power Delivery, so that the LEDs could light up when only USB is connected, for easier development.
+PD does not support 24V, only 20V, but the LEDs that I tested are ok with that.
+* use an SMD version of the temperature sensor because it's much cheaper